ruivieira/cheshire/README.md

 The library automatically adapts to the runtime environment:

 - **Deno**: Uses `Deno.Command` for process execution
 - **Bun**: Uses `Bun.spawn` for process execution
-- **Node.js**: Uses `child_process.spawn` for process execution

 All platform-specific APIs are abstracted behind a common interface, ensuring consistent behaviour across runtimes.

 ## Basic Usage